Vault2501/Meshed-Banana-Device/README.md

 <img src="https://github.com/Vault2501/Meshed-Banana-Device/wiki/pictures/Meshed_Banana.jpg" width="160">

+## Price
+All parts currently cost about 80 Euros.

 ## Case
 All files for the 3D printed case are included in this repo, the stl files are also available on [thingiverse](https://www.thingiverse.com/thing:5359788).